ulixee/platform/datastore/docs/overview/deployment.md

     - addOns `object`.
 Optional price add-ons.
 Currently only `perKb` is supported.
     - remoteMeta `object`.
 Optional information about the remote Datastore Function being invoked (if applicable).
 - paymentAddress `string`.
 Optional address to use with the Ulixee Sidechain for payments.
-- giftCardIssuerIdentity `string`.
-Optional Gift Card issuer identity used to create GiftCards on the Ulixee Sidechain.

 ### Setting values: